 This study is the first to evaluate the relationship between concomitant antidepressant use with mood-stabilizing agents in patients with bipolar depression with subsyndromal manic features.
 Patients taking antidepressants did not recover sooner than those who did not take antidepressants; however, those taking antidepressants were more likely to experience greater manic symptoms.
 These data recommend against using antidepressants for bipolar depression that co-occurs with manic symptoms, as they could be exacerbated.1

 Despite these important findings, this study has limitations that should be considered when applying the findings to clinical practice.
 First, the observational nature of the study, as well as its naturalistic design, cannot reveal insights into why providers did or did not prescribe antidepressants to certain patients.
 This limitation therefore restricts the ability of providers to use these data as guidance for prescribing decisions.
-In addition, it was not possible to determine if those who used of antidepressants prior to study entry represented patients with a higher burden of illness or those who were treatment resistant.
+In addition, it was not possible to determine if those who used antidepressants prior to study entry represented patients with a higher burden of illness or those who were treatment resistant.
 Additionally, other unmeasured prognostic variables could have impacted these findings as well.1

 What’s next?